MUSA-620-Fall-2019/course-materials/environment-yml-guide.md

 When saving the environment file to your computer, following either of the methods above, make sure the file is saved with a .yml file extenstion.
 Sometimes, a .txt file extension will be automatically added to the end of the file name, which can create issues when trying to use the environment file.
 On Windows, the file extension can be changed using [these instructions](https://www.mediacollege.com/microsoft/windows/extension-change.html).

-## Updating your environment.yml file
+## Updating your local environment

 After following the instructions for part 1 of this guide, you should have an environment file saved somewhere on your computer.
 Let's imagine the file is located at: